Pregnancy in Women with CF

 • Well-controlled blood sugar [8,9]

-If both provider and patient determine that pregnancy is not the best decision for her, there are other family-building options to consider, including surrogacy, adoption, fostering, or deciding not to have children [see the Family Building chapter].
+Suppose both provider and patient determine that pregnancy is not the best decision for her.
+In that case, there are other family-building options to consider, including surrogacy, adoption, fostering, or deciding not to have children [see Family Building chapter].

 Medications

-When planning for pregnancy, females with CF can work with their CF care team and OB/GYN to review their medications to determine the risks and benefits of each.
-Some females temporarily discontinue or change doses of particular medications during pregnancy.
-Other medications may be placed on hold just for specific trimesters or during breastfeeding.
-The Journal of Cystic Fibrosis provides a list of the most common CF medications and their safety profile for each trimester of pregnancy and during breastfeeding [10].
+When planning for pregnancy, females with CF can work with their healthcare providers (e.g., CF care team, OB/GYN, complex pharmacist) to review their medications to determine the risks and benefits of each.
+Some females temporarily discontinue or change doses of particular oral and inhaled medications during pregnancy.
+Other medications may be placed on hold for specific trimesters or during breastfeeding.
+The Journal of Cystic Fibrosis provides a list of the most common CF medications and their safety profile for each trimester of pregnancy and during breastfeeding.[11]

 Modulators, Pregnancy, and Breastfeeding